-While we were putting the final touches on the Consultant’s Networking Bible this month, we sidetracked on a conversation about networking myths and came up with some really good ones that we just had to share with you.
+While we were putting the final touches on our Networking course this month, we sidetracked on a conversation about networking myths and came up with some really good ones that we just had to share with you.
 Recognize any of these?

 Myth #1 – “It’s all about how many people you know at a firm.”

 Totally untrue.
 One good contact who really knows you to some degree – e.g., they’ve spent time with you in an informational interview or they went through the same MBA program – is much more valuable to you during the recruiting process than 10 people who know your name.
 Yes, you certainly want to be recognized by employees at the firm, but the power of one great internal recommendation is hard to beat.

 Myth #2 – “Networking will take you all the way to a job.”

 No way.
 Networking gets you an interview – you get the job, when you ace your interviews.
 Of course, there are those special cases we’ve all seen where Bob’s son gets all the way to final rounds because, well, he’s Bob’s son.
 In those cases, 1 of 2 things happened: either Bob’s son was allowed to sail through early rounds and coached through a good faith effort at getting an offer, or Bob’s son interviewed well – in which case, he won’t just get to final rounds, but he’ll get the offer too.
 In general, rely on yourself – not on a networking connection – to get an offer.
 Would you really want to be known as the associate who got the job through a connection as opposed to earning it?

 Myth #3 – “You have to be a greasy door-to-door schmoozer to be effective at networking.”